slazav/slazav/README.md

 #### Low-temperature physics

+At the moment all these projects are almost abandoned because unfortunately I do not have any position in helium-3 science anymore.
+If you have any suggestions, any spare wet cryostat which I can rebuild and use, please let me know!

-* Measurement system (was used in low-temperature experiments in Helsinki and Lancaster)
+* Measurement system (was used in superfluid Helium-3 experiments in Helsinki and Lancaster)

   * [device2](https://github.com/slazav/device2) -- Server for accessing devices and programs in experimental setup.
 This is the central part of the measurement system which allows to send commands to local and remote devices and programs without any knowledge about connection details
   * [graphene](https://github.com/slazav/graphene) -- A simple time series database based on BerkleyDB